Introduction to OCaml

 • List.nth_exn raises an exception like ours does.
 Both versions are useful.

-• Note this function is also Core.List.nth_exn but we always open Core;; to make Core module all available
+• Note this function is also Core.List.nth_exn but we always open Core;; to make Core module functions implicitly available